PRIME Voices is our ongoing series dedicated to spotlighting work by women over 50—and stories that boldly place women over 50 at the center.

 After each reading, attendees are invited into the artistic process, sharing impressions, questions, and insights.
 It’s a dialogue that deepens the work and strengthens the connection between artist and audience.

-Our most recent Playwright Series in Spring 2025 featured:
+Our first Playwright Series was in Spring 2025 and featured:

 PRIME Voices is more than a series—it’s a creative laboratory, a gathering place, and a testament to the vibrant, fearless artistry that flourishes at every stage of life.
 We champion stories that shift the narrative of life after 50: bold, complex, funny, courageous, and full of possibility.